Learn how to make smoked lobster tails on ANY grill or smoker!

-Smoked lobster tails are a delicious and decadent entree and smoking them correctly takes this mazing shellfish to an entirely new level.
+Smoked lobster tails are a delicious and decadent entree and serving them with a lemon garlic butter takes this amazing shellfish to an entirely new level!

 Whether you are using a pellet grill like a Traeger, Camp Chef, or Pit Boss, an electric smoker like a Masterbuilt, or just a conventional propane grill like a Weber, we've got you covered!